Kaysims/Grip-Club/README.md

 </details><br />

 ## Bugs Unfixed :
 1. Google dev tools flagged "Display images with incorrect aspect ratio" this was concerning the images on the Classes page.
 My understanding was that I could add a width and height to the HTML page instead of the CSS and this would fix the error.
 However, this was not an option for this project as it affected the responsiveness of the images.
 The second option was to use an image CDN, which should help optimise, transform and deliver images.
-I will look into how to use CDN in the future, as i was unsure how to fix this error.
+However, when looking at the stackoverflow site, it was suggested that this error could be ignored as long as images worked responsively on the site, which they do.
+As the images are working responsively in Grip Club i have decided to leave the images as they are.
+I will look into how to use CDN in the future and implement it in other projects.
 <details><summary><b>Aspect-ratio Unfixed Bug Image</b></summary>

 ![Asepct-ratio Images Unfixed Bug](assets/readme-images/bug-unfixed-classes.png)